Esporte Clube XV de Novembro (Piracicaba): Stadium

-XV de Piracicaba's home stadium is Estádio Barão de Serra Negra, inaugurated in 1965, with a maximum capacity of 26,528 people.
+XV de Piracicaba's home stadium is Estádio Barão da Serra Negra, inaugurated in 1965, with a maximum capacity of 26,528 people.
 In the 2nd Semester of 2007, the stadium has undergone a structural renovation in order to allow its safe use.

 Mascot

 XV de Piracicaba's mascot is Nhô Quim, created by Edson Rontani, and portraits the typical Piracicaban supporter.